agrathwohl/t140llm/examples/README.md

 - Simulates packet loss to demonstrate recovery capabilities
 - Provides statistics on packet loss and recovery rates
 - Includes a manual demonstration with step-by-step packet transmission

+### 4. Direct Socket Mode Example (`direct_socket_example.js`)

+This script demonstrates the direct socket mode, which bypasses WebSocket but still uses RTP:
+- Sends T.140 data directly to a SEQPACKET socket
+- Maintains RTP encapsulation for compatibility
+- Eliminates WebSocket overhead for local systems
+- Provides an example of configuring RTP parameters for direct socket transmission

 ## Running the Examples